tgstation/tgstation/README.md

 If you would like to contribute to this codebase, first take a look at the [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 ## LICENSE

-HippieStation's codebase is built off the work of many servers, including that of /tg/station.
-Because of this, the repository inherits /tg/station's licensing.

 All code after [commit 333c566b88108de218d882840e61928a9b759d8f on 2014/31/12 at 4:38 PM PST](https://github.com/tgstation/tgstation/commit/333c566b88108de218d882840e61928a9b759d8f) is licensed under [GNU AGPL v3](http://www.gnu.org/licenses/agpl-3.0.html).